timbru/secure-routing-stats/README.md

 The server will bind to port 8080, or die trying.

-In future we expect to have a better UI, and better functionality like re-reading the files regularly from configurable sources so that you can just leave things running.
-But for now, this is a start.

- Look at the home page ```http://localhost:8080/``` for links to functionality.
+## Future Work

+In future we hope to extend the functionality with a number of things, like:
+* Automatically re-read input data (configurable, with defaults)
+* See the effect of excpections or ROAs that you may want to create
+* Historical analysis - what was the state on date X?
+* Historical analysis - what is the history of announcements and validatity given an IP prefix or ASN